 For measuring subjective attractiveness, the options will be changed to be less extreme.
-The survey is now a 5-point Likert scale with the question “How personally sexually attractive to you is this image?”.
+The survey is now a 5-point Likert scale with the question, “How personally sexually attractive to you is this image?”.
 For the ratings, we will use ”indifferent” as the centre point 0, “very unattractive” as -2, “moderately unattractive” as -1, “moderately attractive” as 1, and “very attractive” as 2.
 This should keep participants’ responses within the “subjective attractiveness” concept, corresponding to the attentional effects we aim for.

-To tackle the ceiling effect observed in participants’ proportion of accuracy in identifying the Gabor patches, the main study will adapt the staircasing measure to customise the contrast of Gabor patches for each participant.
-The Gabor patch staircasing will be added after the practice trials.
-The staircasing works as a round of 10 trials, with Gabor patches (tilted 1° clockwise or counterclockwise) randomly appearing on the left or right to the centre focus cross for 100ms each time, followed by an orientation identification task.
+To tackle the ceiling effect observed in participants’ proportion of accuracy in identifying the Gabor patches, the main study will adapt the staircase measure to customise the contrast of Gabor patches for each participant.
+The Gabor patch staircase will be added after the practice trials.
+The staircase works as a round of 10 trials, with Gabor patches (tilted 1° clockwise or counterclockwise) randomly appearing on the left or right to the centre focus cross for 100ms each time, followed by an orientation identification task.
+To mimic the attention shift proposed in Jiang et al. (2006), an arrow appears for 300ms in the centre of participants’ eyesight, indicating the location of the Gabor patch will be.
 The proportion of accuracy for these 10 trials will be the reference for staircasing.
 If the participant’s performance in accuracy is higher than 80%, the procedure will start over with Gabor patches of 10% less contrast.
 If the participant performs worse than 60%, the contrast increases 5% for the next round.
 Once the participant’s performance falls into the 80-60% interval, another round of trials will proceed with the same contrast to ensure the accuracy of the result.
 If the second round’s performance still meets the threshold, the staircasing ends.

-Other minor adjustments include a change of wording in the confidence check (from “somewhat confidant” to “some confidence”) to imply any confidence is relevant The confidence check for Gabor patches identification task will be removed since it is not crucial to the research questions.
+Other minor adjustments include a change of wording in the confidence check (from “somewhat confident” to “some confidence”) to imply any confidence is relevant.
+The confidence check for Gabor patches identification task will be removed since it is not crucial to the research questions (see Figure 2).

 Analysis.
 For each prediction, we specify the test of that prediction.
 Same as for the pilot, Bayes factors (B) will be used to represent the strength of the evidence supporting the alternative hypothesis (H1) compared to the null hypothesis (H0).
 A threshold of 3 and 1/3 will be used for drawing conclusions from Bayes factors.

-For the prediction of subliminality, the proportion correct discrimination of the side of intact nude images in the direct test will be used to determine whether perception is at objective threshold.
-The model of H1 will be the probability distribution of a half-Cauchy, with a mode of .0 and a scale factor of 0.5/7 = .07 proportion correct above 0.5.
+For the prediction of subliminality, the proportion of correct discrimination of the side of intact nude images in the direct test will be used to determine whether perception is at the objective threshold.
+The model of H1 will be the probability distribution of a half-Cauchy, with a mode of .0 and a scale factor of 0.5/7 = .07 proportion correct above 0.5; but if conscious priming is found for a gender of participants, the method of Dienes (2015) will be used to determine an expected discrimination performance; if this is less than .07 it will be used as the SD of a half-normal

-For the prediction of subjective attractiveness, the model of H1 will be a normal distribution with a mean of 0 and a SD of 0.5 Likert units.
+For the prediction of subjective attractiveness, the model of H1 will be a normal distribution with a mean of 0 and an SD of 0.5 Likert units.
 We will test male and female heterosexual participants separately for the attractiveness of nude images of their opposite sex.